Mozambique Photo by Nic Berti

 Suppose you lose your IDP.
 Since you ordered one online from IDA, you can also request a replacement from customer service.
 Provide your name and IDP number, then pay the shipping fees to get your new IDP and resume driving in Mozambique.
 Your zip code or postal code must also be added to your address if you want to receive your replacement quickly.

 Lastly, don’t mistake an IDP as a driver’s license.
-Foreigners still need their driving licence to drive in Mozambique, and an IDP is not an official document that allows you to drive.
+Foreigners still need their driving license to drive in Mozambique, and an IDP is not an official document that allows you to drive.
 If you don’t have a license, you will be fined and suspended from driving.
 So if you’re driving in Mozambique, your vehicle requirements are your essentials for traveling in the country by car, and you must never lose them or leave them behind.

 Can I Apply for an IDP for Mozambique Online?